Anxiety can manifest in a range of emotional and mental symptoms. Some of the key indicators of anxiety include:

 With one residential treatment center in Maine and another in southeastern New Hampshire, we provide specialized mental health treatment tailored for adolescents needing therapeutic evaluation and enhanced support.
 Our approach emphasizes therapy, structured routines, heightened supervision, and minimal distractions to enable our residents to cultivate essential skills and strengths.

 Ridge RTC delivers a nurturing and compassionate setting for teenagers who require a higher level of care than what is available at home, school, or conventional residential environments.
-Get in touch with us to find out more about Ridge RTC and how we can assist in your teen’s mental health journey.
+Get in touch with us to find out more about Ridge RTC teen anxiety treatment and how we can assist in your teen’s mental health journey.